-- At the conclusion of each term, supervisors will receive from the Practicum Training Office a copy of the Site Supervisor Counseling Student Evaluation form, with a deadline for return.
-Detailed explanation of competency areas can be located in Appendix XIV, Competency Area Descriptions for Evaluating Students.
+- At the conclusion of each term, supervisors will receive from the Practicum Training Office a copy of the Supervisor Evaluation of Counseling Psychology Student form, with a deadline for return.
 The supervisor will complete the form, giving feedback to the student, and sign it. - The supervisor should make a copy of the form for his/her records then either mail the form back to Argosy, or give the form to the student for distribution to seminar leader and Director of Counseling Training. - Students are responsible for ensuring that Evaluation forms are returned to the Practicum Training Office by the established deadline.